Skip to content

 - my.app

-• Use short aliases like adguard and sonarr when you want them to be accessible at your main domain
+• Use short aliases like adguard and sonarr when you want them accessible under your main domain.

 yaml